-Single-load Laundry Detergent Packets/Pods. These squishy, brightly colored, small plastic packets can look like

 just a few seconds for a child children to swallow the toxic chemicals they

 contain, or get the chemicals in their eyes.
 Do not let children handle; Keep

 LOCKED up high, out of a child’s sight and reach.
 I recommend not using the pods

-if your home has children less than 6 years of age.
-Use traditional detergents, which are much less concentrated than laundry pods.
+if your home has children less than 6 years of age, or if anyone in your household is cognitively impaired.
+Use traditional liquid or powder detergents, which are much less concentrated than laundry packets.